LambdaTest/hyperexecute-java-playwright-sample/README.md

 #### Execute Java tests using Autosplit mechanism on Linux platform

-Run the following command on the terminal to trigger Cucumber tests on the Linux platform.
+Run the following command on the terminal to trigger java tests on the Linux platform.
 The *--download-artifacts* option is used to inform HyperExecute to download the artifacts for the job.
 The *--force-clean-artifacts* option force cleans any existing artifacts for the project.

 ```bash
 ./hyperexecute --config yaml/linux/junit_hyperexecute_autosplit_sample.yaml --force-clean-artifacts --download-artifacts